-The Best Softshell Jacket for Men Review
+The Best Softshell Jackets for Men Review

 In this update, we continue our quest for the best in our popular softshell jacket review!
 Continually looking for the highest-performing jackets, we bought 11 top softshells and tested them side by side.
 Over three months, our testers scraped through off-width rock climbs, climbed ice in freezing wind, ski toured, snowshoed, and hiked while wearing these jackets.
 After comparison, we ranked each product's weather protection, breathability, mobility, features, weight, and style.
 With jackets that differ in their levels of water resistance and breathability, there's one for nearly any use.
 Though competition was fierce, we gave awards to the best.
 Continue reading to see how these jackets compare and which one is best for you.